 To learn more about the incentives you qualify for and find a Registered Energy Advisor in your area, fill out our quick questionaire.

 Some upgrades, such as air sealing, can be done quickly and easily with a little research and guidance.
 Hiring a contractor to complete upgrades is not mandatory.
 However, larger upgrades, such as installing a heat pump must be done by a professional.
 Be sure to ask for credentials, check reviews and get multiple quotes before choosing a contractor.

 While homeowners are responsible for covering the upfront cost of the pre-retrofit and post-retrofit energy assessments, these costs will be off-set by a single rebate of up to $600, once you complete the program.
 You must complete at least one recommended and eligible retrofit to receive the rebate for the assessment costs.

-You should receive your rebate cheque approximately 16 weeks after your Registered Energy Advisor submits your application.
+You should receive your rebate cheque approximately 20-24 weeks after your Registered Energy Advisor submits your application.
+This is a temporary delay because of an abundance of applications.
+We are working to process these applications as quickly as possible.
 Make sure you’ve provided your Registered Energy Advisor with the best address to send your cheque to, so it arrives as soon as possible.

 No, the loan program is a separate application compared to Home Efficiency Rebate Plus.

 Ontario homeowners will have access to this loan application through the Canada Greener Homes Loan Portal.
-See more information on this program.
+See more information on this program through their website.
 Or you can contact them,

 Home Efficiency Rebate Plus has transitioned to providing rebates for heat pumps and providing enhanced rebates for insulation to help reduce a home’s energy consumption and greenhouse gas emissions.